EpocDotFr/todotxtio/README.md

 )
 ```

-A todo will be returned in the results list if at least one of the criteria matches.
-From the moment when a
+A todo will be returned in the results list if all of the criteria matches.
+From the moment when a todo is sent in
-todo is sent in the results list, it will never be checked again against other criteria.
+the results list, it will never be checked again.

 ### Writing